It doesn’t get easier for struggling White Sox

 But the Sox lost the next five series and haven’t won two games in a row.
 Granted, they were not blessed with playing Oakland Athletics.
 To the contrary, they’ve lost series to the Giants, Pirates, Twins, Orioles and Phillies.

 “It’s definitely a challenge,” Grifol said.
 “But we gotta play baseball, it doesn’t matter who we are playing against.
-Major League baseball game is a Major League baseball game.
+A major league baseball game is a major league baseball game.
 We just have to go out there and prepare and compete.”

 The Sox’ minus-26 run differential is tied for fifth worst in the majors behind the A’s (minus-86), Rockies and Royals (minus-51) and Tigers (minus-36), the hitting that ranked at or near the top of the majors in multiple categories in the first 10 games has disappeared (they’re 11th in the majors in average, 15th in slugging and 27th in walks) but the universal theme around the clubhouse, from Grifol to his coaches to his players, is things will get better, that who we see is not who they really are.

-Clevinger, like the rest of the starting rotation, has had inconsistencies to a man.
+Clevinger, like the rest of the starting rotation, has had inconsistencies.
 The bullpen’s 6.68 ERA ranks 28th.

 “Our guys, they’re preparing,” Grifol said.
 “They’re working, they’re studying.
 At some point, we’re not going to be talking about this.”